 Definitely inner strength and resilience – I think it’s important that team members adopt the attitude that no problem is too big to be solved.
-Being self-driven is extremely important – we run a lean, at organisation where everyone is accountable so ensuring that we have team players on board who support each other is crucial.
+Being self-driven is extremely important – we run a lean, flat organisation where everyone is accountable so ensuring that we have team players on board who support each other is crucial.
 And of course, a diverse team of personalities and skills; being able to leverage skills across different projects is a useful strength.

 Q. Where do you see the Company in five years?